 Every day, 41 people die from an opioid overdose.
-Death rates related to opioid addiction have nearly doubled in the last ten years.
-Keep reading to learn more about the 13 most common opioids and their individual characteristics.
+The dangers of opioid addiction have nearly doubled in the last ten years.
+Read our opioid comparison of the 13 most common opioids and their individual characteristics.

 Opioid Overdose and Death Rates

 In 2016, 62 people per 100,000 visited the emergency room because of an opioid overdose.
 In the same year, the hospitalization rate for non-fatal opioid overdoses was 27 people per 100,000.
 Sadly, the overdose death rate that year was 13 people per 100,000.
 Death rates more than doubled in a 10-year period from 2006 to 2016.